abap2UI5/abap2UI5-local/README.md

 <img width="500" alt="Screenshot 2025-02-13 at 13 24 18" src="https://github.com/user-attachments/assets/5fcc56a8-8e2c-41b2-84b3-e50242ff648c" />

 #### Persistence
 To avoid any side effects with other abap2UI5 installations, this version uses the table z2ui5_t_99 for persistence.
-You can either pull this repository or manually create the following table in your system:
+You can either pull this repository or manually create the following two table in your system:
 ```cds
 @EndUserText.label : 'abap2UI5-local'
 @AbapCatalog.enhancement.category : #NOT_EXTENSIBLE